Join in on these diverse sessions!

 Building Success: Adopting Diversity and Equality into Corporate Culture

 It has long been established that the case for diversity in business is two-fold.
 First, organizations which embrace diversity, equality and inclusion tend to perform better than the competition.
 And second, it’s the right thing to do.
 2020 shined a light on the inequities that still exist.
 In this session, learn the true value of adopting diversity and equality into your corporate culture and explore how we can welcome even more diversity into our industry.

 Speaker: Lynne Murphy-Rivera, Managing Director, Americas, Association of Executive Search and Leadership Consultants (AESC)

 Selfcare Strategies for Personal Well-Being in Stressful Times

 Starting a new year with resolutions and best intentions is an annual tradition.
-This year, selfcare rises to the top of the priority list as we seek new strategies and coping mechanisms for navigating stressful times.
-Gain practice skills for taking care of your personal well-being and learn to redefine “me time” as we head into the next decade.
+This year, selfcare rises to the top of the priority list as we seek new strategies and coping mechanisms for navigating stressful times and building resiliency.
+Gain practical skills for taking care of your personal well-being and learn to redefine “me time” as we head into the next decade.

 Finding Balance: Managing Remote and in-Person Work Environments for Success

 Office culture quickly changed in 2020 as many employees were forced to plug-in from home due to the pandemic.
 But, as we know in produce, many roles within an organization are not able to work remotely.
 Learn strategies for success in a hybrid work environment where maintaining corporate culture while managing both remote and in-person teams is becoming the norm.

 - Tony Lee, Editorial, Society for Human Resource Management

 - Loretta Radanovic, Chief Financial Officer & Vice President, Four Seasons